Marceline Lady Tigers close second at April 15 Westran meet

 Added together, those four rounds produced a team score of 363, only seven strokes back of team title-winner Westran.

-Rounding out the MHS lineup in Tuesday’s tournament was Carter Vanderloecht, who carded a 107.
+Rounding out the MHS lineup in the tournament was Carter Vanderloecht, who carded a 107.

+The golf Tigers will participate in the Lewis and Clark Conference Tournament at Moberly tomorrow, weather permitting.